 It all depends on the form you choose for your CBD.
 For example, you’ll do different things with a CBD oil than you would a CBD isolate or shatter.

 We’ll review all of this in further detail below.
-One thing you should know, though, is that when it comes to cooking with CBD.
-You need to be careful about dosage.
+One thing you should know, though, is that when it comes to cooking with CBD you need to be careful about the dosage.
 This isn’t because it will get you high or something like marijuana will.
-But you should still make sure you don’t over do it.
+But you should still make sure you don’t overdo it.

 It’s always best to proceed with caution.
 You can always add more as you go and learn what dosage works for you.
 That’s why it’s better to start with a very conservative amount.
 And then, over time, you can add more to your recipes as you learn what works for you.

 Remember that CBD may not be as strong once you add it to food and digest it.
 But it is still a potent plant packed with all kinds of beneficial properties.
 Take it easy and take your time figuring out just what works for you.

 CBD Isolate or CBD Shatter

 CBD isolate and CBD shatter are the purest forms of CBD.
 In essence, CBD isolate is just marijuana with everything extracted except the CBD — in other words, CBD isolated by itself.

 Then, sometimes CBD creators add terpenes to the CBD isolate in order to form CBD shatter.
 This helps it to match the profiles of certain marijuana strains.
 Still, though the CBD isolate is super pure and potent.
 It has zero detectable levels of THC and thus will not get you high.